 On Fridays, we have a small market where local smallholders sell their produce.
 It’s from here I get my eggs.
 The eggs, including duck and goose eggs when in season, are from proper free range poultry, something that’s very hard to come by.
 I’ve been very lucky to have such easy access to these over the years and I will really miss them.

 Liskeard hosts a number of events throughout the year, but the annual Ploughman’s Festival is fast becoming the most well known.
-Here you will find a market full of local produce in the morning, followed by music, beer and lots of scrumptious food to eat.
+Here you will find a market full of local produce in the morning, followed by music, beer and lots of scrumptious food to eat throughout the rest of the day.

 I’ve posted about the almost forgotten Liskeard Bun before and how I got to judge its successor.
 I won’t repeat it here, but do take a look.

 Once upon a time, Mary Portas came to town and Liskeard briefly shot into the limelight.
 The town scrubbed up for the occasion and put on a show.
 Mary, was very much taken by the food Liskeard had to offer and for a while we were known as Lipsmacking Liskeard.

 Liskeard-Lights-Up is another annual event.
 It usually takes place on the 1st of December and starts with an impressive lantern parade.
 The Chrismas lights get turned on after a loud count down from the crowd and then we get fireworks.
 Such fun.
 It seems to get better and better each year.

 Liskeard – A Mining Town

 Liskeard may be a market town, but it was once a stannary town too, which is where the local tin was stamped and taxed.
 It was so important in the eighteenth and nineteenth centuries, during a copper mining boom, that it returned two MPs.
 The nearby moors have a mining heritage that goes back thousands of years and Liskeard is now part of the World Heritage Site for Mining.